Lectures on piecewise distance-preserving maps: Hints and solutions

 \parbf{Exercise \ref{pr:brehm}.} Let $A = \Conv Q$ and let $f: A \to \RR^2$ be the map produced by Brehm's theorem.
 According to Exercise~\ref{problem2}, there is a distance non-expanding map $h\:\RR^2\to A$ such that $h(a)=a$ for any $a\in A$.
 Taking the composition $F = f\circ h$, we get the needed distance non-expanding map $F: \RR^2\to \RR^2$.

 \parbf{Exercise \ref{ex:PDPisPL}.} First show that if $\Delta$ is a Euclidean $2$-simplex, then $f: \Delta \to \RR^2$ is linear if and only if the restriction of $f$ to any line segment in $\Delta$ is linear.
-Use this to show that a distance preserving map is linear.
+Use this to show that a distance-preserving map is linear.

 \parbf{Exercise \ref{ex:akopyan-brehm}.} Choose a sufficiently fine triangulation of $P$, say the diameter of each triangle is less than $\eps$.
-If $\{a_1,\dots,a_n\}$ is the set of vertices for this triangulation, take $b_i=h(a_i)$ and apply Brehm's extension theorem.
-We obtain a map $f\:P\to\RR^m$ which coincides with $h$ on the set $\{a_1,\dots,a_n\}$.
+If $\{a_1,\dots,a_n\}$ is the set of vertices of this triangulation, take $b_i=h(a_i)$ and apply Brehm's extension theorem.
+We obtain a map $f\:P\to\RR^2$ which coincides with $h$ on the set $\{a_1,\dots,a_n\}$.

 Then the statement follows since the triangulation is fine and both $h$ and $f$ are distance non-expanding.